jduffy15/Ada_Markdown_Resume/Resume.md

 **University of Washington, 2013, B.A.
 Psychology.**
 <h3>Outside Interest</h3>

->Over the past few months I have prepared myself for Ada coursework by completing avaialble online learning web applications.
+>Over the past few months I have prepared myself for Ada coursework by completing available online learning web applications.
 I familiarized myself with the basiscs of HTML, CSS, Python and Java.
 This self-teaching approach included but was not limited to the resources linked below.

 **Code Academy**
 >Familiarized with basics for HTML, CSS, JavaScript.